inoyakaigor/mobx-store-inheritance/README.md

 # What is this?
 The `makeAutoObservable` function does not supporting subclassing.
 It is described in the Mobx [docs](https://mobx.js.org/subclassing.html#limitations).

-This package fixed this.
+This package fixes the issue with subclassing.

-A code in this package is a bit tuned copy paste from [this answer](https://github.com/mobxjs/mobx/discussions/2850#discussioncomment-497321) about inheritance in Mobx.
+The code in this package is a slightly modified version from an [answer](https://github.com/mobxjs/mobx/discussions/2850#discussioncomment-497321) about inheritance in Mobx.

-Tested in production at few different projects
+It has been tested in production on a few different projects.

 # How to use?